Mongolia: Experiences of the Mongol Rally

-The first city the we visited in Uzbekistan was Bukhara, which has been around since the 9th century.
+The first city we visited in Uzbekistan was Bukhara, which has been around since the 9th century.
 The city was dotted about with beautiful temples, topped with intricate domes tiled in teal-turquoise patterns, called madrassas.
-After the scorching heat of Uzbekistan’s western deserts, we sought some respite next to a watering hole in the centre of town.
+After Uzbekistan’s western deserts’ scorching heat, we sought some respite next to a watering hole in the town’s center.
 People have literally been hanging out here for over a millennium, and it seems little has changed.
-We could also see why the city was famous for water borne plagues up until the 19th century, given the quality of the water.
+We could also see why the city was famous for waterborne plagues until the 19th century, given the water quality.

 2. Driving through Mongolia

 Next on the list would undoubtedly be driving through Mongolia.
 The landscapes have a surreal feeling, where you actually feel like you’re driving on some foreign planet.
-The land in the far northwest of Mongolia is known as high desert, which means there are basically no trees and very few plants amidst the never ending mountains, hills and valleys.
-We were constantly mesmerised by the mountains flanking us in all shades of green, purple, blue and red depending on the time of day.
-It’s a true joy to drive through such unknown and uncharted territory, especially when you’re punting along in a 20 year old Corolla that really shouldn’t be driving these routes called roads.
+The land in the far northwest of Mongolia is known as a high desert, which means there are basically no trees and very few plants amidst the never-ending mountains, hills, and valleys.
+We were constantly mesmerized by the mountains flanking us in all shades of green, purple, blue, and red, depending on the time of day.
+It’s a true joy to drive through such unknown and uncharted territory, especially when you’re punting along in a 20-year-old Corolla that really shouldn’t be driving these routes called roads.

 3. The lawlessness

-Lawlessness isn’t exactly a highlight in the traditional sense of travelling, but for us it brought about some of the most interesting experiences of the journey.
+Lawlessness isn’t exactly a highlight in the traditional sense of traveling, but it brought about some of the most interesting experiences of the journey for us.

 One of the first things you become used to driving along Central Asian roads are the bribes.
-In Kyrgystan and Khazakhstan there were police lying in wait at speed traps along the highways.
+In Kyrgystan and Kazakhstan, there were police lying in wait at speed traps along the highways.
 They would pull us up, as we (and basically every other foreigner) were often speeding without knowing it.
-They would invariably have one obese cop with a radar gun, one stationary car with the sergeant grinning greedily and a host of others running around doing their bidding.
-They would start at $100 USD and tell us we would be deported if we didn’t give in.
-Then, after some hard-line negotiation, they’d usually be content with a crisp $10 USD bill in their hands.
-Although frustrating, these negotiations often brought about some humour and laughs.
+They would invariably have one obese cop with a radar gun, one stationary car with the sergeant grinning greedily, and a host of others running around doing their bidding.
+They would start at $100 and tell us we would be deported if we didn’t give in.
+Then, after some hard-line negotiation, they’d usually be content with a crisp USD 10 bill in their hands.
+Although frustrating, these negotiations often brought about some humor and laughs.

-Then the car pulled up outside of an unsuspecting cafe called ‘The Good Cafe’.
-We’re we about to get whacked?
+Then the car pulled up outside of an unsuspecting cafe called ‘The Good Cafe.’ ’re we about to get whacked?
 Was this the end?
 We were led into the restaurant, the police chief sat glaring at us.
 We all felt we were drawing to a sticky end.
 Then, out of the blue, he cracked a wide grin and warmly ushered us over.
-He then proceeded to offer us cognac by the bottle and give us one of the better meals we had in Central Asia.
-This constant dance of emotions, tussling between feeling frustrated at a broken system yet surrounded by the most amazing people encapsulates Central Asia.
-When we asked the chief why he did this, he explained, ‘I want you to remember Uzbekistan’.
+He then offered us cognac by the bottle and gave us one of the better meals we had in Central Asia.
+This constant dance of emotions, tussling between feeling frustrated at a broken system yet surrounded by the most amazing people, encapsulates Central Asia.
+When we asked the chief why he did this, he explained, ‘I want you to remember Uzbekistan.’

 4. Border Crossings

 Border crossings are one of the most frustrating experiences in Central Asia.
-You never know if, or how, you’ll get into the country, it might be through a bribe or sheer luck.
-But, one of the most satisfying things of the journey was the sigh of relief you breath on each side of the crossings.
+You never know if, or how, you’ll get into the country; it might be through a bribe or sheer luck.
+One of the most satisfying things of the journey was the sigh of relief you breathe on each side of the crossings.

 5. The People

-Breakfasting in the morning by the side of the road in Khazakhstan, a car would drive by offering us dried apricots, then another would offer a watermelon, and another some grapes, until our entire boot was filled with a fruit section Donna Hay would be envious of.
+Breakfasting in the morning by the side of the road in Kazakhstan, a car would drive by offering us dried apricots.
+Another would offer a watermelon, and another some grapes, until our entire boot was filled with a fruit section, Donna Hay would be envious of.

-Whilst in Mongolia, amidst the treachery of the roads and the incredible landscapes, the people are amazing, intelligent and stoic.
-They have wonderfully wise faces which have probably been etched by the harsh environments over the years.
+In Mongolia, amidst the roads’ treachery and the incredible landscapes, the people are amazing, intelligent, and stoic.
+They have wonderfully wise faces, which have probably been etched by the harsh environments over the years.
 One day, broken down on the side of the road, with our sump guard in tatters, a group of Mongolian fisherman pulled up, jumped out, and proceeded to work on our car.
 They pulled out milk vodka, shared it around, then gave us 4 fresh fish as they fixed our car and sent us on our way.
 The number of times people stopped to help our broken down car was incredible.
 We truly couldn’t have made the journey from Europe to Siberia without the help from the kind people along the road.